TransformationAdvisor/TA.github.io/news/index.md

 title: What's New
 ---
 **November 21, 2018** Transformation Advisor 1.9.0 released.
     - IBM MQ
        See what it will take to migrate to IBM Cloud Private See summary of migration complexity for each Queue Manager
        See details of all migration issues including suggested solution
     - Experimental Mode
        Introducing experimental mode!
        Press Ctrl + Shift + X to see experimental dev effort values for MQ
     - Shared Libraries on WebSphere
-       Shared Library information is now collected for each profile The inventory report for each application contains any shared libraries that are being used Shared libraries files are now available in the recommendations screen
+       Shared Library information is now collected for each profile Inventory report for each app contains shared libraries being used Shared libraries files are now available in the recommendations screen
     - Data Collector Enhancements
-       Defaulting to use system Java (non-Windows systems) to reduce library and Java architecture issues
+       Defaulting to use system Java (non-Windows systems) to reduce issues
        Support for custom profiles
        Support for scanning jar and zip files
        Support for custom location of profileRegistry.xml
        Improved logging for better trouble shooting
     - Export
-       Export feature to allow application and summary information to be exported to PDF and CSV
+       PDF/CSV export allows application and summary information to be exported

 **October 26, 2018** Transformation Advisor 1.8.1 released.